clsnc/rhythm/README.md

 # Rhythm
-Rhythm is a project to explore new ideas in UI for programming.
-It is very much a work in progress and is not yet useful for anything.
+Rhythm was a project to explore new ideas in UI for programming.
+It never reached alpha, but taught me plenty during development.
+The ideas and lessons are now being applied to [Frajure](https://github.com/clsnc/frajure), the project that supersedes it.

 There is a demo available [here](https://rhythm-demo.pages.dev).
 Note that it has only been tested in Chromium-based browsers.